tonyarnold/octokit.swift/README.md

 ### OAuthConfiguration

-`OAuthConfiguration` is meant to be used, if you don't have an access token already and the user has to login to your application.
-This also handles the OAuth flow.
+Use `OAuthConfiguration` if the user does not already have a GitHub access token.
+This will guide the user through handles the OAuth flow.

-You can authenticate an user for `github.com` as follows:
+You can authenticate a user for `github.com` as follows:

 ```swift
 let config = OAuthConfiguration(token: "<Your Client ID>", secret: "<Your Client secret>", scopes: ["repo", "read:org"])